Secure server - SFTP with SSH lock down procedures¶

 sftp-server, simplifies configurations using

 ChrootDirectory to force a different file system root on clients.
-So that is why we want to use
+That is why you use

-Why are we creating a template and a script for this next part?
-The reason is simply to avoid human error as much as possible.
-We aren't done modifying that
+Why are you creating a template and a script for this next part?
+The reason is to avoid human error as much as possible.
+You are not done modifying that

-/etc/ssh/sshd_config file yet, but we want to eliminate as many errors as possible whenever we need to make these modifications.
-We will create all of this in
+/etc/ssh/sshd_config file yet, but you want to eliminate as many errors as possible whenever you need to make these modifications.
+You will create all of this in

 Match User replaceuser PasswordAuthentication yes ChrootDirectory replacedirectory ForceCommand internal-sftp AllowTcpForwarding no X11Forwarding no

-PasswordAuthentication yes would not normally be required for the change root jail, BUT, we will be turning off
+PasswordAuthentication yes would not normally be required for the change root jail.
+However, you will be turning off

-PasswordAuthentication later on for everyone else, so it is important to have this line in the template.
+PasswordAuthentication later on for everyone else, so having this line in the template is essential.

-We want a directory for our user files that we will create from the template too:
+You want a directory for your user files that you will create from the template too:

-With the releases of Rocky Linux 8.6 and 9.0, a new option is available for the
+With the releases of Rocky Linux 8.6 and 9.0, a new option for the

-sshd_config file that allows for drop in configurations.
+sshd_config file that allows for drop-in configurations.
 This is a GREAT change.
-What this means is that for these versions we will make a single additional change to the
+What this means is that for these versions you will make a single additional change to the

 sshd_config file, and then our script will build out sftp changes in a separate configuration file.
 This new change makes things even safer.
 Safety is good!!